Critical exponent and Hausdorff dimension in pseudo-Riemannian hyperbolic geometry: Rigidity theorem in dimension 3

 Hence $x_i=x_j$. \end{proof}

+We will prove the inequality of Theorem \ref{th - inequality h<I delta}, using comparaison of volume.
+The volume for a pseudo-Riemannian manifold is defined by the canonical volume form.
+In local coordinates it is defined by $\omega = \sqrt{|\det(g)|} dx^1\wedge...\wedge dx^n$.

-\begin{lemme} \end{lemme} \begin{proof} It is a consequence of the cocompactness of the action on $C(\Lambda)$.
-It is sufficient to cover $B_{\AdS^3} (o,R) \cap C(\Lambda)$ with translates of a compact fundamental domain and then taking the limit. \end{proof}
+The following lemma is classical in Riemannian setting, the proof is similar for $\AdS$: \begin{lemme} \end{lemme} \begin{proof} It is a consequence of the cocompactness of the action on $C(\Lambda)$.
+It is sufficient to cover $B_{\AdS} (o,R) \cap C(\Lambda)$ with translates of a compact fundamental domain and then taking the limit. \end{proof}